-Originally developed in the late 20s, Cherokee Park is a highly desirable west-of-trail location with a rich history and an “old Florida” feel.
-With a variety of architectural styles, including Florida style homes, this charming neighborhood is nestled between Osprey Avenue and Sarasota Bay.
-Read more about Cherokee Park Sarasota.
+Originally developed in the late 1920s, Cherokee Park in Sarasota, FL is a highly-desirable West of the Trail location with a rich history and that “old Florida” feel.
+With a variety of architectural styles, including distinct Florida-style homes for sale, this charming neighborhood is nestled between Osprey Avenue and Sarasota Bay.

-Its heavily wooded streets, lush tropical landscaping and wide range of residences give Cherokee Park a sense of charm, community, and history.
-Close to everything, Cherokee Park residents can walk, bike, or take a short drive to reach Siesta Key, Southside Village, downtown, Selby Gardens, Sarasota Bayfront Park and the Van Wezel Performing Arts Center.
+Its heavily wooded streets, lush tropical landscaping and wide range of residences give Cherokee Park, Sarasota a sense of charm, history, and community.
+Close to everything by way of amenities, Cherokee Park residents can walk, bike, or take a short drive to reach Siesta Key, Southside Village, downtown, Selby Gardens, Sarasota Bayfront Park and the Van Wezel Performing Arts Center.

 Cherokee Park was platted in 1925 by a Scot named James C. Brown.
-In order to build a residence for himself, he purchased a former orange grove just south of the city limits from Mr. A.E.
+In order to build a residence for himself, he purchased a former orange grove just south of the city limits from a Mr. A.E.
 Cummer.
-There he built a magnificent Mediterranean revival residence which was named, Cherokee Lodge.
-This home remained on the property until it was torn down in the 1960's.
-Most of the platted lots in Cherokee Park remained unsold until the post World War II real estate boom.
+There, he built a magnificent Mediterranean revival residence which was named Cherokee Lodge.
+This home remained on the property until it was torn down in the 1960s.
+Most of the platted lots in Cherokee Park remained unsold until the post-World War II real estate boom.

 All listing information is deemed reliable but not guaranteed and should be independently verified through personal inspection by appropriate professionals.
 Listings displayed on this website may be subject to prior sale or removal from sale; availability of any listing should always be independently verified.